uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 chunks = markdown_chunking(document)
 ```

-A real implementation would be more complex and might account for headings of different levels, code blocks, and other constructs.
+A real implementation would potentially be slightly more complex and might account for headings of different levels, code blocks, and other constructs.
 Additionally, combining Markdown chunking with recursive chunking can produce more granular chunks.

-When documents are cleanly structured, simple chunking strategies can be highly effective.
+Nevertheless, chunking doesn't have to be extremely sophisticated to be effective, especially if we are working with well-structured document formats.

-However, structure alone is not enough.
+However, sometimes, structure alone is not enough.
-While these methods recognize the document's syntax, they cannot capture its meaning.
+While simple chunking methods recognize the document's syntax, they cannot capture its meaning which becomes a problem for unstructured documents.
-Luckily, we just learned an excellent tool for that—embeddings.
+Luckily, we just learned an excellent tool to capture the semantics of text—embeddings.

 ## Semantic Chunking